sentry-demos/react-native/README.md

 Show how Sentry works to surface errors in react-native applications (stacktraces will be symbolicated + unminified)

 ## First-time Setup
+React Native v0.59.10
+react-native-sentry ^0.43.2
 1. Install dependencies
 ```
 npm install -g react-native-cli
-cd ReactNativeDemo
 npm install && yarn install
 ```

-2. Configure Raven with your `PUBLIC_DSN_KEY` in App.js
+2. Configure the SDK with your `PUBLIC_DSN_KEY` in App.js
 3. Configure sentry.properties with your organization, project and auth token

 ```